leevg/leevg/README.md

 ### Hi there 👋

+My name is Oleg Karpenko.
+I am an easy-going, curious, and well-focused developer.

+I'm an extravert.
+I build stuff.
+Backend mostly.

+Hopefully, stuff that helps people and makes them happier. 🙂

 <!--
 **leevg/leevg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.